kimquats/classwork/homework/week5/assignment.md

 Answer here...

+1. normalize doesn't remove non-alphabetic characters
+2. none of the functions take case into account.
+It doesn't mention it in the specification, but it's probably a good idea to take it into account, seeing as the dictionary is in all lowercase, and people tend to enter their names beginning with uppercase.
+3. anagram returns the resulting anagrams without spaces between words.

 Optional: See if you can fix the bugs you found.
 Use the `anagrams()` function in the python interpereter to find anagrams of your name.
 What's your favorite anagram of your name:

 Answer here...

+ruby red milk (kimberly dru)

 ## Exception warmup: